asaparov/fictionalgeoqa/README.md

 The data is located in [`fictionalgeoqa.jsonl`](fictionalgeoqa.jsonl).

-Each line contains one example: a paragraph context (the JSON field "key"), a single question (the JSON key "question"), and an answer (the JSON key "answer").
-For examples that have multiple answers, the answer key will be a comma-separated list of the answers.
-For examples with no answers, the answer key is an empty string.
+Each line contains one example: a paragraph context (the JSON field `theory`), a single question (the JSON field `question`), and an answer (the JSON field `answer`).
+For examples that have multiple answers, the answer field will be a comma-separated list of the answers.
+For examples with no answers, the answer field is an empty string.

-To accommodate language model-based QA systems that may overgenerate text, each example has an "answer_templates" key, which is a list of regular expressions.
+To accommodate language model-based QA systems that may overgenerate text, each example has an `answer_templates` field, which is a list of regular expressions.
 A predicted answer is considered correct either if it matches the true answer, or it matches any regular expression answer_template, where "{0}" is replaced with the true answer.
 Case is ignored when judging correctness.
 For example, consider [line 11](fictionalgeoqa.jsonl#L11):
 ```json
 "question":"What are the major rivers in Wulstershire?","answer":"River Giffeleney, River Wulstershire" ...
 "answer_templates":["{0} is a river in Wulstershire","{0} is a major river( in Wulstershire)?","{0} is major"]